 Also important to note, unlike carbohydrates and fat, protein/amino acids are not “stored” within the body for later use.
 You need to consume protein every day to meet your body’s requirements.
 Kidney disease, or no kidney disease.

 …OK, now you know a little more about protein and the building blocks of protein (amino acids), so let’s get down to business and start answering the real questions that you are here for.

 The Dilemma: Protein and Kidney Disease

-By now you can clearly see that protein is good critical for the survival of the body.
+By now you can clearly see that protein is not only good, but critical for the survival of the body.
 Without protein, life ceases.
-In regard to kidney disease however, there are certain guidelines one must follow to ensure peak kidney function performance, while maintaining overall body wellness.
+In regard to kidney disease however, there are certain guidelines one must follow to ensure peak kidney function, while maintaining overall body wellness.
 This is because too much protein can damage the kidneys, yet too little does not provide the building blocks for growth and repair (along with many other functions).
-So yes, it is true that too much protein will damage the kidneys; but to repeat myself, remember the kidneys need to protein regenerate too.
+So yes, it is true that too much protein will damage the kidneys; but to repeat myself, remember the kidneys need protein to regenerate too.

 The mechanism, by which protein can be harmful to the kidneys, is simply from its sheer size.
 When the kidneys filter blood, small particles pass through with ease, and are then eliminated via the urine.
 However because proteins are very large molecules, yet just small enough to pass through the kidneys, excess protein in the diet causes wear and tear to the kidneys.

 Kind of like if you had a friend with a big head borrow your jumper for the week.
 Sure you have a head too, but if he or she is continually putting on your jumper, they are going to stretch the neck out on your good jumper (Seinfeld fans maybe remember a similar episode when George Constanza borrowed someone else’s jumper 🙂 ).
 A high amount of protein also draws extra fluid through the kidneys causing them to swell.